inigomarquinez/howto-release-please/README.md

 ## Take into account

-- It is highly recommend that you use squash-merges when merging pull requests. (ser more details [here](https://github.com/googleapis/release-please#linear-git-commit-history-use-squash-merge)).
+- It is highly recommend that you use squash-merges when merging pull requests (ser more details [here](https://github.com/googleapis/release-please#linear-git-commit-history-use-squash-merge)).

     ![squash and merge](/assets/squash-and-merge.png)

-- :wrench: (chore)
 ## Useful links

 - [Release Please](https://github.com/googleapis/release-please)